cambiotraining/camstats/docs/clustering-practical-pca.md

 :::::

 ## Visualise the data
 First of all, let's have a look at the data.
-It is always a good idea to get a sense of how your data.
+It is always a good idea to get a sense of what your data look like.

 ::::: {.panelset}
 ::: {.panel}